Advanced SQL: MySQL for Ecommerce Data Analysis

 To optimize your SQL queries in MySQL, consider the following best practices:

-• Indexes: Ensure that frequently queried columns, especially in JOIN and WHERE clauses, are indexed.
-Indexes drastically improve query performance by allowing MySQL to locate rows faster.
+clauses, are indexed.
+Indexes drastically improve query performance by allowing MySQL to locate rows faster. - Use

-• Use EXPLAIN: The EXPLAIN statement shows how MySQL executes your query, including which indexes are used and whether a full table scan is happening.
-Use this to diagnose slow queries.
+statement shows how MySQL executes your query, including which indexes are used and whether a full table scan is happening.
+Use this to diagnose slow queries. - Avoid

 8. Predictive Analysis with SQL